ARMmbed/mbed-os-5-docs/docs/tutorials/oc_pr_tut.md

 Most online services that offer source code and version control hosting let you review and merge pull requests.

-We went a step further by letting you review, compile, test and add more changes before accepting a pull request, by harnessing the power of the mbed Online Compiler.
+We went a step further by letting you review, compile, test and add more changes before accepting a pull request, by harnessing the power of the Arm Mbed Online Compiler.

-You need to import a pull request to your mbed Online Compiler workspace as a separate program or library, so it won't interfere with the codebase of your original program.
+You need to import a pull request to your Mbed Online Compiler workspace as a separate program or library, so it won't interfere with the codebase of your original program.
 You can then freely and safely experiment with the changes.

 To review a pull request:

 1. Click the **Review** button on the pull request page (as shown above).
-The mbed Online Compiler opens in a new browser tab; if you already have the mbed Compiler open, switch to that tab.
+The Mbed Online Compiler opens in a new browser tab; if you already have the Mbed Compiler open, switch to that tab.

-1. The mbed Online Compiler suggests an import name based on your repository name and a `_pullrequest` suffix, to remind you that this was imported as part of a pull request.
+1. The Mbed Online Compiler suggests an import name based on your repository name and a `_pullrequest` suffix, to remind you that this was imported as part of a pull request.
 You're free to change the name:

 	<span class="images">![](images/import_pull_request.png)<span>The Online Compiler's default import name suggestion</span></span>